martindevans/hypernonsense/readme.md

 // Populate index
 // ...exactly the same as the hyperindex example

 // Find the approximately nearest vectors to a random query vector.
-The key we used was `i32` so we get back a `Vec<DistanceNode<i32>>`
+The key we used was `usize` so we get back a `Vec<DistanceNode<usize>>`
 // This requires us to supply the number of points we want and a distance metric to choose them by const nearest_count : usize = 100;
 let result : Vec<DistanceNode<i32>> = index.nearest(&random_unit_vector(dimension, &mut rng), nearest_count, |point, key| {